Niklas-Deworetzki/neo4j-ud-importer/README.md

 <details>
   <summary>Click here to see what the command does</summary>
-  This command creates and runs a new docker container with the `neo4j:latest` image.
+  This command creates and runs a new docker container with the <code>neo4j:latest</code> image.<br/>
-  After the command termintes (done by pressing Ctrl-C), the container will be removed from Docker, but its data will be persisted.
+  After the command termintes (done by pressing Ctrl-C), the container will be removed from Docker, but its data will be persisted.<br/>
-  The different `--mount` flags tell Docker, how to map directories from your filesystem into the container.
+  The different <code>--mount</code> flags tell Docker, how to map directories from your filesystem into the container.
-  This is done to persist data.
+  This is done to persist data.<br/>
-  The different `--publish` flags make the database instance accessible on your machine.
+  The different <code>--publish</code> flags make the database instance accessible on your machine.<br/>
-  And finally, the `--env` flags configure the database to have (1) no authorization, (2) enable the *apoc* plugins and (3) create optimized access for functions within the *apoc* plugins.
+  And finally, the <code>--env</code> flags configure the database to have (1) no authorization, (2) enable the <emph>apoc</emph> plugins and (3) create optimized access for functions within the <em>apoc</em> plugins.
   These plugins are interacted with by the Neo4Corpus tool to make importing your corpus faster.
 </details>